E-Mail the Author

 In Tetrabiblos, Ptolemy treats Ophiuchus as a non-zodiac constellation; he follows the simple, inherited tradition of the twelve part, equal-sign zodiac.
 However, in Al Magest, Ptolemy actually charts Ophiuchus in the heavens.
 He looks at the reality of the stars above.
 He catalogues 29 stars in the constellation.
 24 of these he measures to have a latitude above the Ecliptic.
 But 5 of these he observes have a latitude below the Ecliptic.
 In other words the figure of Ophiuchus crosses the Ecliptic [the path of the Sun] making it by definition a Sun Sign

-Also there have been experiments.
-When Dr. Petriot's astrology chart was handed out to people answering an advertisement for their free astrology chart, 94% said it was accurate.
-Trouble was Dr. Petriot was a mass murder.
+When the same astrology chart was handed out to people answering an advertisement for their free astrology chart, 94% said it was accurate.
+Trouble was all the charts were based on Dr. Petriot who was a mass murder.

 In 1971 the Survey Research Center of University of California sampled 1000 adults in the bay area, getting their birthdates and their claimed attributes.
 The astrology did not correlate any better than chance.